 - Let me know when you have trouble understanding me.
 Don't pretend to understand me.

-- Repeat the part of what I said that you understood.
-Then I will not have to start all over again.
+- If you don’t understand my whole message, then repeat the part that you understood.
+Then I won’t have to start all over again.

 - If you still don't understand me, ask me yes or no questions.
-Or, ask me to point or write down what I am saying.
+Or ask me to show you what I was saying by using gestures, pointing, or writing.

 To find a speech-language pathologist, visit ProFind.